duclos-cavalcanti/tum-msei-seminar/README.md

 - [ ] use of italics for unofficial terms? like cells and blocks
   - R:
 - [ ] Alex said something along the lines of: "say in the paper something about layers vs block optimization"
   - R:
+- [ ] How "cited" should the paper be?
+  - R:

 ## ToDo's